-Benjamin “Benji” Xie (pronounced ‘she’ + ‘eh’) is a PhD candidate at the University of Washington Information School, advised by Prof. Amy J. Ko.
-He designs and evaluates ways to use data to support equity and justice in educational contexts.
-His doctoral research explores interpretations and uses of data for equity in computing education.
+Benjamin “Benji” Xie (pronounced ‘she’ + ‘eh’) is a postdoctoral fellow at the University of Washington Information School, mentored by Prof. Amy J. Ko.
+Benjamin designs and evaluates ways to use data to support equity and justice in educational contexts.
 He publishes his work to computing education and human-computer interaction communities.
-He is a National Science Foundation (NSF) Graduate Research Fellow and was previously an MIT EECS-Google Research and Innovation Scholar during his time at MIT researching with Prof. Hal Abelson and MIT App Inventor.
-He received Master’s and undergraduate degrees in computer science from MIT.
+He received his PhD in information science from the University of Washington, where he was a National Science Foundation (NSF) Graduate Research Fellow and also a research intern with nonprofit Code.org.
+His doctoral research explored stakeholders’ interpretations of data for equitable computing education.
+He received his Master’s and undergraduate degrees in computer science from MIT, where he was an MIT EECS-Google Research and Innovation Scholar researching with Prof. Hal Abelson and MIT App Inventor.

 2021: I deployed and evaluated Student Amp, a tool collects contextualized student feedback so teaching teams can understand inequities in large remote computing courses.
 I was named a 2021 Husky 100 by UW.
-I also proposed my dissertation in the spring.
-I also presented a poster on my dissertation at the 2021 ICER conference.
+I presented a poster on my dissertation at the 2021 ICER conference.
+I also earned my PhD in information science, successfully defending my dissertation in the autumn.

 2020: The dual pandemics of COVID-19 and reckoning with systemic racism began, requiring me to take more time away from research to adapt to the new situation.
 I wrote an article in California’s oldest newspaper to address COVID-19 misinformation in my rural hometown.
 I secured NSF INTERN funding to intern with non-profit Code.org to use statistical and human-centric techniques to identify and address bias in the most used middle school curriculum in the world.
 See paper.
 I also secured a Google Cloud Research Grant for the development of Student Amp.